hannesdatta/spotify-playlist-categories/readme.md

 ## Goal

-For an ongoing research project on estimating the power of platforms (here: Spotify) vis-a-vis the content providers (here: major labels), we require a face-valid classification of 1.2m playlists on Spotify into categories (e.g., genres, moods, activities).
-A classification is important to illustrate power differences across categories.
-Categories need not to be mutually exclusive (e.g., rock is different from dance, but both rock and dance can be part of a "chill" category).
+For a research project on estimating the power of platforms vis-a-vis the content providers (here: Spotify versus major music labels), we require a face-valid categorization of the playlist ecosystem on Spotify (e.g., to illustrate power differences in genre categories, compared to moods or activities).
+Importantly, categories need not to be mutually exclusive (e.g., rock is different from dance, but both rock and dance can be part of a "chill" category).

+## Solution

+Apply association rule mining to learn categorizations from tag words.

+## Details

-## Inputs and outputs
+### Inputs and outputs

 - Input: List of up to six tag words associated with each playlist tracked by Chartmetric.com (in April 2020).
 - Output: Playlists and their associated categories

-## Methodology
+### Description of the methodology

 Our main objective is to characterize Spotify playlists in terms of genre, mood, and activity labels.
 As playlists consist of a variety of tracks, they typically represent multiple subgenres or mood/activity labels.
 For instance, the *Latin Pop Hits* playlist is associated with both a `latin` and `pop` keyword.
 Similarly, many workout playlists can be assigned a `dance` and `activity` keyword.